 The literacy and numeracy catch-up premium gives schools additional funding to support Year 7 students who did not achieve the expected standard in reading or maths at the end of Key Stage 2.
-For current Year 8 students the expected standard is National Curriculum Level 4 or above.
-For current Year 7 students the expected standard is a scaled score of at least 100.
+The expected standard is a scaled score of at least 100.

-Our Year 7 catch-up provision for the coming year remains the same as the previous year and is as follows:
+Our Year 7 catch-up provision for the coming year is as follows:

-- Two maths HLTAs will each deliver four hours a week catch up lessons to groups of around 8 students.
+- One maths HLTA will each deliver sixteen hours a week catch up lessons to groups of up to 8 students.
 These students will be below 100 scaled score but close enough to catch up reasonably soon.
 In these groups they will use strategies such as Maths Ninja to rapidly improve their mathematical skills and knowledge.

 - One maths HLTA will support the lowest set of students for four hours per week to assist the teacher in ensuring rapid progress of students furthest from the 100 scaled score.

-In the current academic year 70 students require intervention in reading and 75 in maths.
+In the current academic year 82 students are below the expected level in reading and 72 in maths.

 We assess student progress regularly in their intervention groups and additionally their main class teacher reports formal assessments to parents three times a year.
 For example, in maths they use the “Maths-Ninja” scheme which involves regular small scale tests to constantly assess mastery of key numeracy skills.

 Teachers use question level analysis from the May KS2 SATs papers to identify particular areas of weakness.
-In maths the students also re-sit the KS2 test in early September to identify any lost learning over the summer.
 In English, regular reading and spelling tests alongside classroom assessments and Accelerated reader “Star tests” are used to determine their progress.
-These assessments are moderated with the English and maths teams and are compared to national achievement levels through moderation with Education Development Trust subject specialists.
+These assessments are moderated with the English and maths teams and are compared to national achievement levels through moderation with Anthem Schools Trust subject specialists.